mobluse/x16-petscii2utf8/README.md

     ./x16emu -echo raw | ~/x16-petscii2utf8/petscii2utf8 -d

-`READY.` is changed to `READY!` as a confirmation that it works (does not currently work).
+`READY.` is changed to `READY!` as a confirmation that it works.
 I you want to test the next release you can download the source of x16-emulator, make, and run:

     git clone https://github.com/X16Community/x16-emulator